Jonasfg1319/projetinho_tempo_estudo/README.md

 ```

-feito isso, abra o terminal e vá navegue até a pasta public do projeto.
+feito isso, abra o terminal e navegue até a pasta public do projeto.

 Rode